 Prerequisite(s): BMKT 2409 Marketing Management.
-Note: This course and BMKT 2409 Marketing Management may be taken concurrently.
-The 3-credit BMKT 2411 Marketing Management course satisfies the prerequisite requirement for this course.
+Note: This course and BMKT 2409 Marketing Management may be

 This course focuses on leveraging data via analytics and technology via mobile marketing (e.g., shopping apps) to understand consumers' "path to purchase" and convert shopper insights into in-store marketing strategies.
 Sitting at the intersection of brand management, sales, and marketing research, shopper marketing is becoming a key business function at retailers and CPG firms.
 In this course, students learn the various aspects of shopper marketing via hands-on experience with analytical tools and software (e.g., Nielsen panel data and geodemographics tools).
 The course uses a combination of lecture, guest lectures by leading local firms (e.g., Heinz, Giant Eagle), and experience-based learning to equip students for careers in shopper marketing, digital marketing, retail consulting, and retailing.